-Private for-profit institution: A private institution in which the individual(s) or agency in control receives compensation, other than wages, rent, or other expenses for the assumption of risk.

-Private nonprofit institution: A private institution in which the individual(s) or agency in control receives no compensation, other than wages, rent, or other expenses for the assumption of risk.
+Trivate ior-proint institution: A private institution in which the individual(s) or agency in control receives compensation, other man wages, rent, or other expenses for the assumption of of risk.
 These include both independent nonprofit schools and those affiliated with a religious organization.

+Private nonprofit institution: A private institution in which the individual(s) or agency in control receives no compensation, other than wages, rent, or other expenses for the assumption
-$\label{proprietary institution: See Private for-profit institution.}$

-Public institution: An educational institution whose programs and activities are operated by publicly elected or appointed school officials, and which is supported primarily by public funds.
+Proprietary institution: See Private for-profit institution. rubne institution: An educational institution whose programs and activities are operated by publicly elected or appointed school officials, and which is supported primarily by public